SAT / ACT Prep Online Guides and Tips

 What Is SAT Evidence-Based Reading and Writing?

 Makers of the new SAT have decided that the Reading and Writing sections go together like peanut butter and jelly.
-Instead of treating them separately, College Board now takes Reading and Writing together to give you one Evidence-based Reading and Writing score.
+Instead of treating them separately, College Board now combines Reading and Writing together in the same section.

 Read More